Motorbike & Bike Leg Injuries

-Are you a motorcyclist who has suffered a leg injury in an accident that wasn’t your fault?
+Are you a motorcyclist or cyclist who has suffered a leg injury in an accident that wasn’t your fault?
 There are several injuries included in this category including paralysis, sterility, hip injuries, leg fractures and a broken leg.

 |Injuries Involving Paralysis|